Lorazepam Addiction Treatment

 Lorazepam is categorized as a benzodiazepine drug and is more commonly known by its brand name, Ativan.
 Lorazepam is prescribed by doctors to treat sleep disorders and anxiety and panic disorders.
 Lorazepam is a sedative medication that blocks neurotransmitters in the brain and slows down mental activity and functioning, producing a calming effect.
 When taken as prescribed, these effects make Lorazepam valuable for those who struggle with sleep disorders and generalized anxiety.
 On the other hand, when abused or taken for a longer time period than intended, a lorazepam dependency can form and cause an addiction.
 Even people who are prescribed Lorazepam should be cautious when taking the medication because the risk for abuse an addiction is high.
-If you are in need or Lorazepam addiction treatment, the specialists at Restore Drug Treatment Center are readily available to help.
-At Restore, we can help you take your life back and will support you throughout your journey of recovery.
+If you are in need of Lorazepam addiction treatment, the specialists at Restore Drug Treatment Center are readily available to help.
+At Restore Rehab LA, we can help you take your life back from addiction and will support you throughout your journey of recovery.

 Lorazepam is a central nervous system (CNS) depressant, which means it works to slow down brain activity – a highly desired effect for many people who struggle with anxiety, sleep, or panic disorders.
 Similar to other benzodiazepine drugs, Lorazepam should only be prescribed short-term, as long-term us heightens the risk for abuse, tolerance, dependence, and addiction.